top of page

 For example, I designed an Articulate course for a popular groceries company which had a customer rewards program.
 I created an imaginary scenario where new and current employees needed training on the rewards program and how to make it more effective to increase revenue.
 This approach demonstrated my practical skills and understanding of how learning solutions align with business goals.

 I'm still teaching full-time.
 What can I do now to help improve my skill-set?
-How will I find the time to upskill?

 If you're still teaching full-time, and have an interest in exploring instructional design in the near future, definitely see if there are ways you can take on extra responsibility in the innovation or tech side of things at your school.
 I joined 'the innovation team', and was something I could speak about in my interview because I also delivered staff training off the back of that.
 This gave me first-hand experience training adults and delivering adult-led learning, which is a big part of instructional design.